kabirt7/to-do-app/README.md

 - Logging Strategy on back-end
 - Service and Controller layer on back-end to handle and validate data
 - Entity and DTOs establishing title, completion status and when the item was added/last updated

+## Known Issues

+- Need to add in Toast Notifications for strikethrough
+- Back-end error handling needs to be improved
+- Stuck on one test for toast nofications

 ## Future Goals